-II.
-THE TROUBLING CASE AGAINST TOFOREST JOHNSON IS NOT LIMITED TO VIOLATIONS OF BRADY payment for testimony leading to a conviction, a liability case so tenuous that even the prosecutor says it was not very strong-the Court's review of the Brady issues takes on heightened significance.
+Against that backdrop-a prosecution secured via inconsistent theories of who committed the crime, a conviction secured on the back of testimony from a single earwitness who identified the defendant by hearing his voice for the first time on a phone call after having been promised payment for testimony leading to a conviction, a liability case so tenuous that even the prosecutor says it was not strong, and a conviction that the District Attorney's office no longer stands behind-the Court's review of Mr. Johnson's Rule 32 petition takes on heightened significance.
 Dozens of innocent people have been convicted in cases that present just one of these hallmarks of wrongful conviction.
-Here, of course, the presence of all of these hallmarks in a single case cries out for relief for Toforest Johnson.
+Here, of course, the presence of all of these hallmarks in a single case-